KaveIO/Eskapade-Core/README.rst

 Version 0.9.5
 -------------

+In Eskapade-Core v0.9.5:

-In Eskapade-Core v0.9.4 the eskapade_bootstrap method has been severely upgraded.
+* The eskapade_bootstrap method has been severely upgraded.
 Running this command will generate you a new (Eskapade) project directory with a working link, macro, tests, entry-point scripts, and setup.py file!

-In addition, escore.eskapade_run() has been made more user-friendly for standalone use with python or jupyter.
+* escore.eskapade_run() has been made more user-friendly for standalone use with python or jupyter.

+* added __main__ function to every newly generated macro, so macros can now be run standalone.

 Version 0.9
 -----------